ccerv1/funding-mechanisms-research/mechanisms/AMCs.md

 ### Acknowledgements

-Conversation with ChatGPT (GPT-4) using the templated provided for "Municipal Bonds".
+Conversation with ChatGPT (GPT-4) using the template provided for "Municipal Bonds".